-When booking your car in for the service you will normally be arranging for an interim service or a full service.
-Where the car is in its life cycle will dictate interim or full.
+When booking your car in for the service, you will typically arrange for either an interim service or a full service.

-- Interim service (6 months or 6000 miles) – this is usually for higher mileage cars requiring more frequent checks, and generally includes checking of all the main moving parts that may require attention over a short period.
+Interim service (6 months or 6000 miles) – this is usually for higher mileage cars requiring more frequent checks, and generally includes checking of all the main moving parts that may need attention over a short period.

-- Full service (12 months or 12000 miles) – comprehensive annual maintenance checks, including detailed inspection of engine, drive system, brakes and other parts.
+Full service (12 months or 12000 miles) – covers comprehensive annual maintenance checks, including a detailed inspection of the engine, drive system, brakes and other parts.

 For example, You should always fill your windscreen washer bottle.
-If you let the garage fill it up, you may be surprised how much you are charged.
-A bottle of screen wash may cost the equivalent of an OK bottle of Champagne from your local supermarket.
+If you let the garage fill it up, you may be surprised at how much you have to pay.
+A bottle of screen wash may cost the equivalent of a bottle of champagne from your local supermarket!

-- Tyres need replacing.
-Do you really want the expensive brand tyre they fit, or would you prefer to pay for a less expensive option?
+Tyres need replacing!
+Do you want the expensive brand tyre they fit, or would you prefer to pay for a less expensive option?
 Don’t be afraid to ask for alternatives.

 Be careful if your car has a manufacturer’s warranty

-In order to be certain a manufacturer’s warranty will be honoured, you may need to take your car to a main franchised dealer for servicing and maintenance.
+To make sure the manufacturer continues to honour a warranty, you may need to take your car to a manufacturer-approved franchised dealer for servicing and maintenance.

-Since the introduction of the Block Exemption Law (2003), motorists who have a manufacturer’s warranty are not restricted to use only the main dealer for servicing.
-This means the work could be carried out by an independent garage, which could cost less.
-However you must be confident the the garage you use would be able to fully comply with the manufacturer’s service schedule – contact your franchised dealer if you’re in any doubt.
+The work could be carried out by an independent garage, which could cost less.
+However, you must be confident the garage you use can comply with the manufacturer’s service schedule – contact your franchised dealer if you’re in any doubt.